-** Assumes an 80% derate factor, 180 degree azimuth, and array tilt equal to the city’s latitude
+** Assumes an 80% derate factor, 180 degree azimuth, array tilt ~equal to state's latitude

 *** Production ratio (electricity produced/size of system)

-As you can see, if you live in New York where electricity costs 18 cents per kilowatt-hour (kWh), decreasing your panels’ tilt to 5° will lower production by a little over 10 percent.
-Although this decreases your optimal annual savings by $115, you still save nearly $1,100 per year.
+As you can see, if you live in New York where electricity costs 18 cents per kilowatt-hour (kWh), decreasing your panels’ tilt to 5° will lower production by about 10 percent.
+Although this decreases your optimal annual savings by $115, you still save nearly $980 per year.
 Because you live in a high cost area, your savings over time will grow even more as electricity prices continue to rise.

 In Washington, D.C., the production decrease is slightly greater because the city is further south.
-However, since electricity prices are only around $0.13/kWh, the economic impact is much less—your annual savings only decrease by about $70 per year.
-Annual savings in D.C., despite the 5° tilt, are still in the range of about $740 per year.
+However, since electricity prices are only around $0.14/kWh, the economic impact is much less—your annual savings only decrease by about $90 per year.
+Annual savings in D.C., despite the 5° tilt, are still in the range of about $800 per year.